-Understanding College Students as Tenants
+Request a Service →Understanding College Students as Tenants

 Before diving further into the topic, let’s try to understand college students’ demographics and how it has evolved.

-However, over the years, college student’s demographics changed a lot.
-A study by Miami University shows that nearly 74% of college students do not fall under the traditional category.
-They are financially independent, are over 3o, and are working part-time on college breaks.
+However, college student’s demographics have changed a lot over the years.
+These days, more non-traditional students are enrolling in higher education programs.
+They are financially independent, are over 30, and are working part-time on college breaks.

 Renting to College Students: Pros and Cons